 (1) Includes independent directors only.
-Mr. Rossiter is included in the EMT row of the above table.
+Mr. Rossiter, President and CEO of Enerflex, is included in the EMT row of the above table.

 The above disclosure is derived from information provided by the directors and EMT.
 In accordance with privacy legislation, such information was collected on a voluntary basis, and where a particular individual chose not to respond, the Company did not make assumptions or otherwise assign data to that individual.